cmadland/lit/pages/02.research-methods/03.narrative-research/12.highlights/docs.md

 - Sherry highlights the origin, trend and common features of narrative research.
 The author also briefly describes how narrative research can be conducted.

-Square, C.,Davis, M., Esin, C., Andrews, M., Harrison, B., Hyden, L. and Hyden, M.(2014). _What is narrative research__._ NewYork: BloomsBurry Collection.
+Square, C.,Davis, M., Esin, C., Andrews, M., Harrison, B., Hyden, L. and Hyden, M.(2014). _What is narrative research._ NewYork: BloomsBurry Collection.

 - The book gives an overview of narrative research is, contemporary terms used by researchers, and what possibilities and limitations narrative research offers .